EddieHubCommunity/support/docs/snippets/en/issue-before-pr.md

 ### TLDR;

 Thank you for the PR.
-It is better to make the PR first.
+It is better to make an issue first.

 ---